How to Stop Cabbage White Butterflies from Damaging Your Garden Crops

 Garden Netting to Stop Cabbage White Butterflies

-Soft butterfly netting is lightweight yet strong, making it easy to use in various ways: drape directly over crops, secure with garden hoops, frames, or canes, use with walk-in or low-height fruit and vegetable cages, or cover garden ponds to prevent debris build-up and deter herons.
+Soft butterfly netting is lightweight yet strong, making it easy to use in various ways: drape directly over crops, secure with hoops, frames, or canes, use with walk-in or low-height fruit and vegetable cages, or cover ponds to prevent debris build-up and deter herons.

 Pollination and Garden Netting